 How to fix it: Talk to your insurance company.
 “Medical debt that is in collections might eventually have to come off your credit report if it has been paid or is being paid by your insurance,” said Ulzheimer.
 “This is the result of a settlement agreement between the credit reporting agencies and the attorneys general from 32 states.”

 If you don’t pay your taxes, the issue isn’t just between you and the government.
 When you owe back taxes, the government can place a tax lien on your property, an act that lowers your credit score.

 How to avoid it: To avoid taking a credit hit and encountering hefty fees, file your taxes on time each year.
 If you can’t afford to pay the balance, work with the IRS to set up a monthly payment plan.

 How to fix it: If the tax deadline is approaching and you have yet to submit tax information, consider filing for an extension.
 You can also work with a tax professional to repay back taxes before they affect your credit score.

-In a recent update to credit reporting coming from the National Consumer Assistance Plan, an initiative that was formed by the three major credit reporting bureaus, has removed most tax liens from consumers credit reports.
+In an update to credit reporting coming from the National Consumer Assistance Plan, an initiative that was formed by the three major credit reporting bureaus has removed most tax liens from consumers credit reports.
 This change comes from NCAP’s push to have public record data meet certain criteria for it to appear on your credit report.
-You can still receive a tax lien, only now standards will be more fair to your credit report.
+You can still receive a tax lien, only now standards will be fairer to your credit report.

-23. You Fail to Build Your Own Credit After Marriage
+22. You Fail To Build Your Own Credit After Marriage